rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | stats count_uniq(host, path) unique_host_path_pairs
 ```

 Every unique value is stored in memory during query execution.
-Big number of unique values may require a lot of memory.
+A large number of unique values may require a lot of memory.
-Sometimes it is needed to know whether the number of unique values reaches some limit.
+Sometimes it is necessary to know whether the number of unique values reaches a limit.
 In this case add `limit N` just after `count_uniq(...)`
 for limiting the number of counted unique values up to `N`, while limiting the maximum memory usage.
 For example, the following query counts
 up to `1_000_000` unique values for the `ip` field: